saltict/availproject.github.io/docs/node/full-node/full-node-docker.md

 # use this to verify the fstab actually works
 sudo findmnt --verify --verbose
 ```

-At this point you should be able to reboot and confirm that the system loads your mount properly.
+At this stage, you should be able to reboot and verify that the system correctly mounts your device upon startup.

 ## Avail setup